 - Let your arms hang down naturally by your side.

 - Stand straight and tall with your shoulders pulled downwards and backwards.

 - Engage your core (pull your stomach in).

 - Keep your ears in-line with the middle of your shoulders

 What is the proper lying position?

 - Make sure your mattress is right for you.
-While a firm mattress is generally recommended, some people find that softer mattresses reduce their back pain.
+While a firm mattress is generally recommended, some people find that softer mattresses, like those on the Amerisleep Mattress Reviews, reduce their back pain.
 Your comfort is important.

-- Always sleep with a pillow and this pillow plays a crucial role in filling the gap between the shoulders and the neck to keep perfect anatomical alignment.
+- Always sleep with a pillow, especially that one which has a mulberry silk pillowcase, and this pillow plays a crucial role in filling the gap between the shoulders and the neck to keep perfect anatomical alignment.

 - DO NOT sleep on your stomach.